-Celia Gaertig is a fourth-year PhD student in the Decision Processes Group.
+Celia Gaertig is a doctoral candidate in the Decision Processes Group.
 Prior to her PhD studies at Wharton, she completed a BA in Business (DHBW Karlsruhe) and a BSc in Psychology (University of Freiburg), both in Germany, and worked as a Research Assistant at the Harvard Kennedy School.

 In her research, Celia explores the psychology of consumer judgment and decision-making.
 Much of her work focuses on understanding how consumers make judgments and decisions in situations that involve uncertainty.